- October 10, 2019

 Benefits of being in a work environment

 While in an ideal world everyone should have the right amount of internal motivation, being around colleagues, managers and bosses also has its benefits.
 Workers are more likely to engage during regular meetings and brainstorms.
+Moreover, the implementation of mentor matching programs within these environments significantly enhances the availability and effectiveness of mentorship and feedback, which are crucial factors in one’s career development.
 What’s more important, people have immediate access to mentorship and feedback, which also are a crucial factor in one’s career development.
-That’s why co-working spaces have become so popular among smaller companies and freelancers who want to have the ‘office-like’ experience, even if they’re just starting up (no pun intended😉)
+That’s why co-working spaces have become so popular among smaller companies and freelancers who want to have the ‘office-like’ experience, even if they’re just starting up (no pun intended?)

 So, now let’s take a look at the opposite.